-Name of breed: Belgian Draught Horse, also called the Belgian Heavy Horse or simply the Belgian.
+Name of breed: Belgian Draft Horse, also called the Belgian Heavy Horse or simply the Belgian.

 Country of origin: Belgium